krisnej/DataTalksClub_DE_Course_BikeDataProject/README.md

 A second iteration could aim at persisting data in the data warehouse that is not in the police's file anymore (i.e. data which is older than the previous year).

-## Technical Description
+## Overview

-1. Data ingestion - Airflow to download the dataset and place it in a GCP bucket
+1. [Data ingestion](#data-ingestion) - Airflow to download the dataset and place it in a GCP bucket
-2. Data warehouse - Host db tables on BigQuery, setup BQ using terraform
+2. [Data warehouse](#data-warehouse) - Host db tables on BigQuery, setup BQ using terraform
-3. Transformations - Use dbt to transform the data to a suitable schema and store in BigQuery efficiently (partitioned and clustered)
+3. [Transformations](#transformations-using-dbt) - Use dbt to transform the data to a suitable schema and store in BigQuery efficiently (partitioned and clustered)
-4. Dashboard - Build a dashboard in Google Data studio to visualize the results
+4. [Dashboard](#dashboard) - Build a dashboard in Google Data studio to visualize the results

 ## Set up Infrastructure using Terraform